-\Prior authorization (approval in advance) may be required to be covered, except in an emergency.
+\Some services may require Prior Authorization (approval in advance) to be covered, except in an emergency.

 For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.